 On August 21, 2017, a solar eclipse will cross the continental United States.
 This hasn’t happened in 38 years!
-The last time an eclipse path crossed the United States was in 1979.
+The last time an eclipse path crossed the continental United States was in 1979.
 At the time, Jimmy Carter was president, a gallon of gas cost 86 cents, and Atari video games were a hot item.
-The total solar eclipse will travel from Oregon to South Carolina and cross over 20 national park units and 9 trails.
+The total solar eclipse will travel from Oregon to South Carolina and cross over 21 national park units and 7 trails.
 Although the partial eclipse will be visible anywhere in the continental United States, it will not compare to experiencing the total eclipse.
-Download eclipse maps from NASA to see the path of totality.

 National parks offer an amazing setting for watching the eclipse.
 The National Park Service mission to preserve special places for the enjoyment of everyone means that you can experience this historical event in a place that represents our heritage.
 National parks are also places to learn about our world.
 For example, monitoring air quality and starry night skies helps us understand how hazy skies affect parks and visitors.
 Working with partners, we can protect what is special about parks so that they are there for you to enjoy.
 While you are visiting, events at parks will help you make the most out of this unique solar event while you learn about the park.